Media in Waterloo Region: Television

 The only broadcast television station based in Waterloo Region is CTV owned-and-operated station CKCO-DT, which is branded on-air as CTV Kitchener.
 It is located in Kitchener and is owned by Bell Media.
 The region is also served by Rogers TV, a community channel based in Kitchener available only to Rogers Cable subscribers providing local talk shows, coverage of special events, and local hockey games.

 Television stations and rebroadcasters based in the vicinity of Waterloo Region are:

 Waterloo Region previously received CBC Television and Ici Radio-Canada Télé from rebroadcasters of Toronto's CBLT-DT and CBLFT-DT, respectively, before the rebroadcasters were shut down by the CBC in 2012 due to budget cuts.
-Stations from adjacent markets belonging to CBC, Radio-Canada, and other networks / systems that are not readily available over the air in the market like Citytv and CTV 2, remain available on the basic service of most pay television subscriptions.
+Stations from adjacent markets belonging to CBC, Radio-Canada, Citytv, CTV 2, and other networks / systems that are not readily available over the air remain available on the basic service of most pay television subscriptions.
 The incumbent cable television provider in Waterloo Region is Rogers Cable.